 You can’t go wrong with a white kitchen.
 It’s a timeless addition to your home.
 A white kitchen is fresh, clean, bright, and looks good no matter what the style.
 But there’s more to it than just painting everything white.
-You need to mix colours and textures together to add a certain amount of homeliness and that’s why I’ve compiled my all-time favourite white kitchen ideas in the one spot for you.
+You need to mix colours and textures together to keep things from looking flat and bland, And that’s why I’ve compiled my all-time favourite white kitchen ideas in the one spot for you.

 A white kitchen provides the perfect base for you to decorate – whether that’s with plants, pops of colour, or a bunch of flowers in a simple glass vase.
 When you choose a white kitchen, you can change up your decor anytime you like – giving the impression of a totally ‘new’ kitchen.
 It’s the most versatile approach you can take.

 And the design choices are endless.
 There’s modern sleek, industrial, Scandinavian, cute and quirky, elegant and sophisticated, coastal and fresh, and so much more.
 We’re looking at colour combinations, sinks. cabinet designs and that’s just the first few ideas, so let’s jump in.

 This white kitchen keeps things simple and organic with a timber and white base.
 The timber adds touches of coastal warmth, while the white keeps things nice and clean.